260 Waymouth St, Adelaide, South AustraliaSA 5000

 Check out a derailleur with and without a Garbaruk cage:

-A SRAM Force rear derailleur with the stock derailleur cage
+A SRAM rear derailleur comparison, one with the stock derailleur cage and one with a Garbaruk derailleur cage

-Bit of a shift, huh?
-(No pun intended.)
+Bit of a shift, huh? (lol jokes)

 Anyway, here are the various cage options, including which rear derailleurs they work with.

-• 11-speed, compatible with Deore (M6000 10sp), SLX (M7000), XT (M8000), and XTR (M9000) rear derailleurs
+• 11-speed: Deore (M6000 10sp), SLX (M7000), XT (M8000), and XTR (M9000) rear derailleurs

-• 11-speed GRX, compatible with RD-RX812 rear derailleurs
+• 11-speed GRX: RD-RX812 rear derailleurs

-• 11-speed GRX Di2, compatible with RD-RX817 rear derailleurs
+• 11-speed GRX Di2: RD-RX817 rear derailleurs

-• 12-speed MTB, compatible with RD-M7100 (SLX), RD-M8100 (XT), RD-M9100 (XTR), and RD-RX822 (GRX 12-speed SGS) rear derailleurs
+• 12-speed MTB: RD-M7100 (SLX), RD-M8100 (XT), RD-M9100 (XTR), RD-RX822 (GRX 12-speed SGS) and Deore M6100 rear derailleurs

-Garbaruk SRAM cages
+Garbaruk SRAM cages and derailleur compatibility

-• 11/12-speed, compatible with (deep breath) 11-speed NX, GX, X1, X01, XX1, APEX 1, Rival 1 and Force 1 rear derailleurs, and 12-speed XX1 Eagle, X01 Eagle, GX Eagle, NX Eagle, GX Eagle AXS, X01 Eagle AXS, and XX1 Eagle AXS rear derailleurs
+• 11/12-speed: 11-speed NX, GX, X1, X01, XX1, APEX 1, Rival 1 and Force 1 rear derailleurs, and 12-speed XX1 Eagle, X01 Eagle, GX Eagle, NX Eagle, GX Eagle AXS, X01 Eagle AXS, XX1 Eagle AXS and Apex Eagle rear derailleurs

 Note: Garbaruk cages are only compatible with 1X systems.